Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 3. Bacopa Steroids

 Bacopa is also high in plant steroids, which have structural similarities to some of our hormones.
 This gives them the ability to interact with our endocrine (hormone) system.
-By interacting with hormone receptors, some of the bacopa’s steroid compounds have the ability to control processes as broad as homeostasis.
+By interacting with hormone receptors, some of the bacopa’s steroid compounds can control processes as broad as homeostasis.

 Sterols often offer bidirectional effects on hormone levels — increasing low hormone activity, while reducing hyperactive hormone activity.
 This may sound contradictory — but there is a perfectly good explanation for these effects.